eremissimo/wordgen_curiosity/README.md

 * training word (training set of transitive verbs, ~3000 words)
 * test word (test set of transitive verbs, ~6000 words)

-For the sake of simplicity and to prevent any data leakage to from test set,
+For the sake of simplicity and to prevent any data leakage from the test set,
-we take the words belongs to only one part of speech.
+we assume the words can't be of multiple part of speech.
 If the word can be regarded as a transitive verb then it's treated as a transitive verb only.
-For the rest words duplicates are deleted as their p.o.s is not relevant.
+For the rest of the words duplicates are deleted as their p.o.s is not relevant.

 The pretraining phase is performed over the union of 'word' and 'training word' sets.

 Then comes the RL-tuning phase.
-The models are trained to minimize a policy gradient loss
+The models are trained to minimize the policy gradient loss
 ```math
 L(\theta) = - \frac 1 K \sum_{k} (Q(s_{1..k}) - \bar Q(\bar s_{1..k})) \log p(s_k | s_{1..k-1}, \theta)
 ```
-where $s_i$ are generated token sequences, $\theta$ are the model weights,
+where $s_i$ are generated tokens, $\theta$ are the model weights,
-$Q$ and $\bar Q$ are cumulative rewards-to-go for a generated sequences in sampling and argmax mode (as a stable deterministic baseline).
+$Q$ and $\bar Q$ are cumulative rewards-to-go (reverse cumsum of rewards) for generated sequences in sampling and argmax mode (as a stable deterministic baseline).

-For the word generation reward of +1 is given for the current token $s_i$ if the prefix-so-far $s_1,...s_i$ is the prefix of some transitive verb from the training set, reward -1 is given if the prefix is not represented by any word at all.
+For the word generation a reward of +1 is given for the current token $s_i$ if the prefix-so-far $s_1,...s_i$ is the prefix of some transitive verb from the training set, the reward -1 is given if the prefix is not represented by any word at all.
 In all other cases the reward is 0.
-Also, a small reward of +0.5 is added at the end token if a generated word is a full word presented in the dictionary.
+Also, a small reward of +0.5 is added to the end token if a generated word is a full word presented in the dictionary.

 Then we have two different setups for output diversity encouraging
 1. Entropy Penalty.
-In this setup the additional entropy term $ - \beta H(p(.|s_{1..k-1}, \theta))$ is added to the loss
+In this setup the additional entropy term $-\beta H(p(.|s_{1..k-1}, \theta))$ is added to the loss
 2. Curiosity Reward.
 In this setup additional curiosity reward is added to the word generation reward, a number from the interval $[0, 1]$.
-If the sequence $s_1,...s_i$ (regardless of the $s_1,...s_{i-1}$ status) is pretty new to the curiosity model, then it should be surprised by it and give a reward close to 1 to the token %s_i%.
+If the sequence $s_1,...s_i$ (regardless of the $s_1,...s_{i-1}$ status) is pretty new to the curiosity model, then it should be surprised by it and give a reward close to 1 to the token $s_i$.
 Otherwise, if the sequence is generated too often then the curiosity model is bored and gives a reward close to 0.

-After the pretraining and rl-finetuning phases the model is evaluated on the amount of unseen words from the test set it can produce by sampling.
+After the pretraining and rl-finetuning phases the model is evaluated by the amount of unseen words from the test set it can produce by sampling.
 Overall, both approaches show pretty much the same results of ~1500 out of 6000 unseen test words found from 200k samples.